๐Ÿ”‹College Physics I โ€“ Introduction

 Angular momentum is the rotational analog of linear momentum, and its conservation is one of the most powerful principles in physics.
 Use these when external torques are zero or when analyzing collisions and interactions.

-Compare: Conservation of angular momentum vs. conservation of energy—both are conservation laws, but angular momentum is conserved when external torque is zero, while mechanical energy is conserved when no non-conservative work is done.
-A figure skater pulling in arms conserves LL but increases KEKE (internal work is done).
+Compare: Conservation of angular momentum and conservation of energy are both conservation laws, but they have different conditions.
+Angular momentum is conserved when external torque is zero.
+Mechanical energy is conserved when no non-conservative work is done.
+A figure skater pulling in her arms conserves LL but increases KErotKE_{rot} because her muscles do internal work.

 Quick Reference Table